Skip to Main Content

 Journal suggester tools

-Journal suggester tools analyse a paper’s title, abstract and keywords to determine a list of journals matched to your article.
+Journal suggester tools analyse a paper’s title, abstract, and keywords to determine a list of journals that match your article.
 These tools are mostly developed and maintained by publishers, so suggested journals are specific to their own databases.
 Examples of journal suggester tools are provided below.

 Links: